Mass General Cancer Center

 - Groundbreaking research regarding the molecular basis of some lung cancers

-- The Francis Burr Northeast Proton Therapy Center, New England’s only proton radiation facility
+- Access to Proton Therapy at New England’s only proton radiation facility

 - Access to one of New England’s only Advanced Endoscopy Services

 Cancer that begins in any part of the lungs is called lung cancer.
 The two basic types of lung cancer are non-small cell lung cancer and small cell lung cancer.
 There is also a third type of lung cancer that is very rare, called mesothelioma.

 The American Cancer Society estimated that about 234,030 new cases of lung cancer (both non-small cell and small cell) would be diagnosed in the United States in 2018.
 It is important to remember that great strides have been made in our understanding of lung cancer.
 Ways to treat lung cancer have advanced even from just a few years ago.